 The prime minister has traditionally had more or less absolute power to appoint politicians to government positions.
-She can thus use this power of patronage to earn the loyalty of backbench MPs and to ensure that ministers stick to the government agenda.
+She can thus use this power of patronage to earn the loyalty of backbench members of parliament and to ensure that ministers stick to the government agenda.
 Despite occasional leaks, the collective responsibility of cabinet is a well-entrenched doctrine and standards of behavior are recorded in the Ministerial Code.
-The prime minister's power is partly dependent on the incumbent's political strength and calculations by their party as to their future electoral success (which is directly linked to their own job security).
-Party whips also play a key role in passing legislation and thus in supporting the government, and - although Conservative MPs elected since 2010 are sometimes considered to be more prone to rebellion - any MPs with strong political ambitions have to be wary of being branded as mavericks.
+The prime minister's power is partly dependent on the incumbent's political strength and

+Ministerial Compliance Score: 8 calculations by their party as to their future electoral success (which is directly linked to their own job security).
+Party whips also play a key role in passing legislation and thus in supporting the government, and - although Conservative members of parliament elected since 2010 are sometimes considered to be more prone to rebellion - any members of parliament with strong political ambitions have to be wary of being branded as mavericks.
 However, this label has become significantly less stigmatizing over the past years.
-In this spirit, prominent cabinet members have recently shown open insubordination backed by substantial factions within the Conservative Party - to pursue their own political agenda and aims.
+In this spirit, prominent cabinet members have recently shown open insubordination - backed by substantial factions within the Conservative Party - to pursue their own political agenda and aims.
 This continues to burden the May government's performance.
-Yet, despite the absence of a majority government for all but two years since 2009, the government is generally able to implement its programs, although Brexit, very evidently, will test this to the limit.
+Yet, despite the absence of a majority government for all but two years since 2009, the government is generally able to implement its programs, although Brexit, very evidently, is testing this to the limit.

-The tight integration between the Prime Minister's Office and the Cabinet Office enables prime ministers to be effective in determining the strategic direction of the government.
+Monitoring Ministries Score: 9 The tight integration between the Prime Minister's Office and the Cabinet Office enables prime ministers to be effective in determining the strategic direction of the government.
 Through Treasury Approval Point processes, the Treasury has long had an important monitoring role, which goes beyond the role of finance ministries in other countries.
 Decision-making is concentrated in strategic units and in informal meetings.
 Ministers have to reveal their preferences in cabinet meetings, cabinet committees and bilateral meetings with the prime minister or chancellor.
 Consequently, monitoring is relatively easy for the core executive, also by means of the single department plans.

 Some recent initiatives have reinforced central oversight, including the merger of the Major Projects Authority and Infrastructure UK into the Infrastructure and Projects Authority, which reports to both the Cabinet Office and HM Treasury.
 There are implementation task forces set up at ministerial level to drive delivery in a focused set of priority areas and an implementation unit in the Cabinet Office which works on behalf of the prime minister to track the delivery of priority policies and the wider government program.
 It intervenes where delivery or operational performance is at risk, or progress is unclear and strengthens implementation capability across the civil service.
 The Financial Management Reform launched in 2014 has been evaluated as a success by the Institute for Government.
-The Department for Exiting the European Union
+The Department for Exiting the European Union oversees departments' progress toward implementing the United Kingdom's exit from the European Union.
+The department has identified individual workstreams that need to be taken forward, and works closely with departments and other parts of central government to monitor delivery in these areas.